gclib 2.4.0

 :^C

-• To issue commands, use Gclib.GCommand() with an open connection.
+• VB To issue commands, use Gclib.GCommand() with an open connection.
 The following example uses Gclib.GCommand() to implement a basic terminal.

 Sub Main(args As String())